Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

-the proportionality coefficients within the same layer are equal, and $\lambda_i^j\in (1-\varepsilon,1)$, where $\varepsilon$ is a positive real number that is close to $0$.
-The probability bias of node $n_i^j$ can be controlled as follows:
+\end{small} Specifically, we have the following proposition: \begin{Proposition} Suppose the preference score $o_i^j$ satisfies the condition in Eq.~(\ref{eq:score_proportional_to_max_children}), the proportionality coefficients within the same layer are equal, and $\lambda_i^j\in (1-\varepsilon,1)$, where $\varepsilon$ is a positive real number that is close to $0$.
+The probability bias of node $n_i^j$ can be controlled as follows: \begin{small}

-\end{Proposition} Based on the above proposition, we can further derive the following corollary: \begin{Corollary} For the $j$-th layer, suppose the preference scores $o_i^j$ \((i\in [N_j])\) are bounded by a constant $B_o$.
+\end{small} \end{Proposition} Based on the above proposition, we can further derive the following corollary: \begin{Corollary} For the $j$-th layer, suppose the preference scores $o_i^j$ \((i\in [N_j])\) are bounded by a constant $B_o$.
 The KL divergence between sampling distribution $Q^j$ w.r.t. softmax distribution $P^j$ can be bounded as follows:

 where $B_\varepsilon^j\triangleq \frac{(j-1)\varepsilon}{1-\varepsilon}$ is the upper bound of the probability bias of nodes in layer $j$. \end{Corollary}